Sumandeep2004/HTML-Resume/README.md

-#This is my first major project made by me using HTML and CSS.
+#This is my first project that I made after Learning basic HTML